 Parental consent must be signed only once and remains effective until the parent revokes consent.
 After obtaining initial signed consent, only notification must be provided annually.

-In Fort Bend ISD, written parental notification and Parental consent should be obtained by the Evaluator conducting the initial Full and Individual Evaluation (FIIE) and CCC/Afs for consents not obtained at the consent for FIEE, and by the CCC/ARD Facilitator for any student transferring into Fort Bend ISD.
+In Fort Bend ISD, written parental notification and Parental consent should be obtained by the Evaluator conducting the initial Full and Individual Evaluation and by the CCC/ARD Facilitator for any student transferring into Fort Bend ISD.